mariusbock/dl-for-har/README.md

 ## Results file

-The results excel sheet (results.xlsx) contains all results mentioned within the paper as well as aggregated information about the standard deviation across runs, per-class results and standard deviation across subjects.
+The results excel sheet (results.xlsx) contains all results mentioned within the paper and GitHub as well as aggregated information about the standard deviation across runs, per-class results and standard deviation across subjects.

-Tables and figures coming soon!

 ## Installing PyAV
 - For Linux: